rxcle/rxindi-support/help.md

 - The first line in the CSV is expected to be a header with column names
 - Following lines contain rows with values
-- No value type information can be inferred from CSV so everything is treated as type `string`
+- No value type information can be inferred from CSV, so everything is treated as type `string`
 - The root element in the XML is always named `Root` with `type="array"`
 - Every row in the CSV becomes a `Row` XML element with `type="object"`
 - Each column for every row becomes an XML element with the name being the name of the column and the value the cell value